andrewlarock/inapinch/docs/API_DOCS.md

 # API Documentation

-You can explore the API endpoints and their details in our public Swagger documentation:
+You can explore the API endpoints and their details in my public Swagger documentation:

 https://inapinchapi.com/swagger/index.html